Wayne Nelson (statistician)

+For the American musician, see Wayne Nelson.

 Wayne Nelson is an American statistician.
 His main contributions to the reliability theory are the Nelson-Aalen Estimator for lifetime data, various statistical procedures for accelerated life testing and both: nonparametric and parametric procedures for recurrent data analysis.

 Early life and education

 Nelson was born in Chicago in 1936.
 He studied Physics at Caltech and graduated with a Bachelor of Science in 1958.
 Nelson obtained a Master of Science in Physics from the University of Illinois in 1959, then a Ph.D. in statistics from the same university in 1965.

 Career

 Nelson was employed from 1965 to 1989 at General Electric R&D. He was also an adjunct professor teaching graduate courses on applications of statistics at Union College and Rensselaer Polytechnic Institute.
 Currently, Nelson works as a private consultant and legal expert witness in statistical analysis and modeling of data in many industries; including automotive, aviation, electric power, electronics, materials, medical devices, microelectronics, military hardware, nuclear power, railroad, software, and transportation.